Juan-Nathan/wvs-confidence-analysis/README.md

 # 🌍 World Values Survey: Analysis of Confidence in Social Organizations

-This project investigates how **individual characteristics predict confidence in social institutions** across countries, using data from the World Values Survey (WVS) Wave 7 in R. The analysis focuses on **Romania** and compares its patterns with all other countries combined and with a cluster of socio-economically similar nations.
+This project investigates how individual characteristics predict **confidence in social institutions across countries**, using data from the World Values Survey (WVS) Wave 7 in R. The analysis focuses on **Romania** and compares its patterns with all other countries combined and with a cluster of socio-economically similar nations.

 ## Dataset